Key major trends driving the fintech revolution in India

 3. Government regulations: In India

-These tend to act as massive barriers for new entrants to the sector.
-Compliance and regulatory laws are put in place by the government to reduce and prevent fraud.
+In India, fintech startups must navigate a long list of formalities before commencing operations.
+These requirements can act as significant barriers to entry for new players in the sector.
+Compliance and regulatory frameworks are established by the government to reduce and prevent fraud.

 Interesting read: Guide to statutory compliance in payroll in India